NeusZimmer/ONNX-Stable-Diffusion-ModularUI/README.md

 An approach to make a more modular UI for ONNX Stable Diffusion, to ease future upgrades

 To make it work
-Follow install steps from :https://github.com/Amblyopius/Stable-Diffusion-ONNX-FP16/ Clone this repository on a directory of your preference, activate your python environment, and run "py ONNX-StableDiffusion
+Follow install steps from :https://github.com/Amblyopius/Stable-Diffusion-ONNX-FP16/ and use it as your virtual environment for this code.

+Clone/Copy this repository on a directory of your preference, activate your python environment, and run "py ONNX-StableDiffusion

 Current version provides support for: txt2img, img2img, Inpaint, instruct pix2pix.